MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 Before you edit these templates or convert them to labels, make sure that you are aware of the following changes and considerations.
 Because of implementation changes, the following list is especially important if you previously managed templates in the Azure classic portal.

 - After you edit or convert a template and save the Azure Information Protection policy, the following changes are made to the original [usage rights](configure-usage-rights.md).
-If required, you can add or remove individual usage rights by using PowerShell with the [New-​Aadrm​Rights​Definition](/powershell/module/aadrm/set-aadrmtemplateproperty) and [Set-​Aadrm​Template​Property](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlets.
+If required, you can add or remove individual usage rights by using the Azure portal.
+Or, use PowerShell with the [New-​Aadrm​Rights​Definition](/powershell/module/aadrm/set-aadrmtemplateproperty) and [Set-​Aadrm​Template​Property](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlets.

     - **Save As, Export** (common name) is removed.
-In the Azure portal, you cannot manually specify this usage right but it is included with the Full Control usage right, which you can add if appropriate.

     - **Allow Macros** (common name) is automatically added.
 This usage right is required for the Azure Information Protection bar in Office apps.

 - **Published** and **Archived** settings display as **Enabled**: **On** and **Enabled**: **Off** respectively on the **Label** blade.
 For templates that you want to retain but not be visible to users or services, set these templates to **Enabled**: **Off**.